middleman/middlemanapp.com/source/guides/getting-started.html.markdown

 ## Starting a New Site: mm-init

+To get started we will need to create a project folder for Middleman to work out of.
+You can do this using an existing directory or have Middleman create one for you using the mm-init command.

-The mm-init command will setup a Middleman project directory for your new site.
-Simply point the command at the folder for your new site and Middleman will build a skeleton project in that directory (or create the directory for you).
+Simply point the command at the folder for your new site and Middleman will build a skeleton project in that folder (or create the folder for you).

     mm-init my_new_project